-Consider the comfort level of all your volunteer coaches under the current situation.
-Perhaps, in the first instance, limit sessions being led by a select core group of coaches.
-Ensure that first aid materials and an AED are available at all times and are accessible.
-Game sheets must have an area where the coach will confirm that players have acknowledged no COVID-19 symptoms.
-Regularly remind and encourage people to wash their hands and adopt proper hygiene practices.
-Do not use any locker/change rooms and request all participants to change at home prior to and after sessions.
-Close all water fountains and ask that all players bring their own refreshments and do not share water bottles.
-Establish protocol for attendance to be taken at each training session.
-Option to remove age group identifiers and provide flexibility for family scheduling so players can join in with different age group or genders.
-Recommendation: This is the time to promote soccer for all and to alleviate logistical burdens on families so siblings can potentially participate on the same time, same day and same group.
-Consider shortening the length of matches and reduction in number of players assigned to teams (max roster).
-Provide information to coaches, match officials and parents about each facility, which field entrances will be for entrance and exit of the field to reduce bottlenecks.
-Implement screening and cleaning protocols as well as pick-up, drop-off and spectator procedures.
-Adhere to facility restrictions or maximum capacities for facilities.
-Prioritize small game formats where possible.
-Hand washing/sanitizer station(s) onsite.
-Provide coaches with necessary sanitization equipment.
-Consider cancelling activities where the forecast calls for thunder/lightning.
-Complete an online pre-activity orientation regarding safety - hand washing, cough suppression, no spitting or nose clearing for players, coaches, match officials and parents.
-Create a protocol for use of face coverings except when playing.
-Provide fitness and law refresher courses for Match Officials.
-These sessions must adhere to the physical distancing measures and recommendations, along with any gathering restrictions issued by the provincial government health authorities.
-Removal of cash payment to Match Officials at games.
+- □ Consider the comfort level of all your volunteer coaches under the current situation.
+Perhaps, in the first instance, limit sessions to being led by a select core group of coaches. - □ Ensure that first aid materials and an AED are available at all times and are accessible. - □ Game sheets must have an area where the coach will confirm that players have acknowledged no COVID-19 symptoms. - □ Regularly remind and encourage people to wash their hands and adopt proper hygiene practices. - Do not use any locker/change rooms and request all participants to change at home prior to and after sessions. - □ Close all water fountains and ask that all players bring their own refreshments and do not share water bottles. - □ Establish protocol for attendance to be taken at each training session. - □ Recommendation: This is the time to promote soccer for all and to alleviate logistical burdens on families so siblings can potentially participate on the same time, same day and same group. - □ Consider shortening the length of matches and reduction in number of players assigned to teams (max roster). - Provide information to coaches, match officials and parents about each facility, which field entrances will be for entrance and exit of the field to reduce bottlenecks.
+Implement screening and cleaning protocols as well as pick-up, drop-off and spectator procedures. - □ Adhere to facility restrictions or maximum capacities for facilities.
+Prioritize small game formats where possible. - □ Hand washing/sanitizer station(s) onsite.
+Provide coaches with necessary sanitization equipment. - □ Consider cancelling activities where the forecast calls for thunder/lightning. - □ Complete an online pre-activity orientation regarding safety hand washing, cough suppression, no spitting or nose clearing for players, coaches, match officials and parents. - □ Create a protocol for use of face coverings except when playing. - Provide fitness and law refresher courses for Match Officials.
+These sessions must adhere to the physical distancing measures and recommendations, along with any gathering restrictions issued by the provincial government health authorities. - □ Removal of cash payment to Match Officials at games.
 Advise all Match Officials of the preferable method of payment for services.